nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/technology-and-system-requirements.md

 contributors: git.IvanIvanIvanov, git.rajupaladiya, git.exileDev, git.DmitriyKulagin
 ---

-# Technology & System Requirements
+# Technology & system requirements

 In order to run nopCommerce, you will need the **following installed on your server/computer**: